 This stretch of greenery has a portion of the original 2,500 cherry trees gifted to the city in 1912 from the Committee of Japanese Residents of NY can be found between 100-125th street along the river.

-For a seasonal themed afternoon enjoying the cherry blossoms in New York, begin the stroll from the south and walk up the pathway to make your way to Sakura Park (also mentioned on this list).
+For a seasonally themed afternoon enjoying the cherry blossoms in New York, begin the stroll from the south and walk up the pathway to make your way to Sakura Park (also mentioned on this list).

 Plenty of benches and open green fields can be found with great views of the Hudson along the pathway, making for lots of lovely picnic locations to view the cherry blossoms in NYC.